 They recommend booking a performance as far in advance as possible as events are extremely popular!

 Minack Theatre opening times & ticket prices

-From the beginning of April to the end of October, the theatre is open daily from 9.30 – 5pm.
+From the beginning of April to the end of October, the theatre is open daily.
+See the website for winter opening times.

-When the Minack Theatre is open, tickets are;
+When the Minack Theatre is open, tour tickets prices are;

 Magical reasons why you need to visit Minack Theatre

 So, is the Minack Theatre worth visiting?
 It’s a hard YES from me.
 There are so many reasons to visit this open-air theatre in Cornwall.

 From the magnificent views from the cliff tops, the captivating story, the delightful café, shopping, performance arts, and more.